-- a) ballast, ballast tanks and associated equipment shall be permanently installed - b) heavy movable items including e.g. batteries, stoves, gas bottles, tanks, toolboxes and anchors and chain shall be securely fastened - c) heavy items for which fixing is not specified in Special Regulations shall be permanently installed or securely fastened, as appropriate a) navigation lights (OSR 3.27) shall be shown as required by the International Regulations for Preventing Collision at Sea, (Part C and Technical Annex 1).
+- a) ballast, ballast tanks and associated equipment shall be permanently installed - b) heavy movable items including e.g. batteries, stoves, gas bottles, tanks, toolboxes and anchors and chain shall be securely fastened - c) heavy items for which fixing is not specified in Special Regulations shall be permanently installed or securely fastened, as appropriate - 2.03.3 When to show navigation lights - a) navigation lights (OSR 3.27) shall be shown as required by the International Regulations for Preventing Collision at Sea, (Part C and Technical Annex 1).
 All yachts shall exhibit sidelights and a sternlight at the required times.